BluemlJ/AiBirds/README.md

 ## Troubleshooting

-### System language problems (especially for german contributors)
+### System language problems (especially for German contributors)
-The problem looks like the objects didn't spawn but the actual problem is that the objects did spawn out of the level boundaries.
-The reason for this turned out to be the language configuration of the system.
+* Symptom: level objects don't show up after level was load.
+The actual problem is that the objects did spawn outside of the level boundaries.
+The reason for this turned out to be the OS's language/unit configuration.
 In my case the system language is de_DE and for this, the decimal point is not a point but a comma (e.g. 2,7).
 The problem is that unity3D uses the system configuration for their coordination system and coordinates like x=2.5, y=8.4 could not be interpreted correctly.
-My solution was to start ScienceBirds with the language en_US.UTF-8 so that unity3D uses points for floats instead of commas.
+* Solution: start ScienceBirds with the language en_US.UTF-8 so that unity3D uses points for floats instead of commas, or (in case of Windows) set the OS's region to English (U.S.).

 ## Acknowledgements
 + The team behind [Science Birds](https://gitlab.com/aibirds/sciencebirdsframework) for a good framework

 ## Bibliography